fnipo/fnipo.github.io/docs/_posts/2022-06-16-partial-execution-at-most-once-vs-at-least_once-deliveries.md

 The strategies above follow the *dual-writes* pattern, which is anytime a workflow has to write to two or more storages while not leveraging any transaction isolation.

-To ensure the message is delivered while mitigating the costs of rollbacks, a service needs atomicity guarantees that are not provided by this pattern.
+To ensure messages are delivered while mitigating the costs of rollbacks, a service needs atomicity guarantees that are not provided by this pattern.
 Follow the [Solving Dual-writes: Change Data Capture, The Outbox Pattern, and Event Sourcing][dual-writes-article] post to learn more about strategies that provides atomicity.

 [article-part-2-cdc]: ../../../2022/06/17/solving-dual-writes-with-cdc-and-the-outbox-pattern.html#change-data-capture-cdc